tusharsadhwani/blog/src/pages/post/builtins.md

 ---
 title: "Understanding all of Python, through its builtins"
 description: "Python has a whole lot of builtins that are unknown to most people.
-This guide aims to introduce you to everything that Python has to offer, through its seemingly obscute builtins."
+This guide aims to introduce you to everything that Python has to offer, through its seemingly obscure builtins."
 publishDate: "Wednesday, 18 August 2021"
 author: "Tushar Sadhwani"
 heroImage: "/images/builtins.jpg"